cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab1/index.md

 And we have two major elements to define and create the needed Terraform automation.

 1. The `BOM` configures `IasCable` to point to right Terraform modules in a module catalog to create the Terraform automation code.
-2. `IasCable` is uses Terraform modules to create a Terraform automation which will be consumed.
+2. `IasCable` uses Terraform modules to create a Terraform automation which will be consumed.

 The following diagram shows some high level dependencies.